astronautlabs/bitstream/README.md

 Here, we are passing a previously decoded element into the `deserializeFrom()` of the element being deserialized.
 You could pass any arbitrary data in this fashion, giving you flexibility in how you handle advanced serialization.

+### Allowing Exhaustion

+When using `BitstreamElement#deserialize()` to parse an element object from a byte array / buffer, you can use `allowExhaustion` to suppress the exception when the available bits are exhausted and instead return the partially read object.
+This can be very useful for diagnostics or for cases where there are optional tailing fields.

 # Architecture

 ## Generators